Updated January 2018

 As long as you're aware of this, and do not leave food in a water bath set below 131F for more than 4 hours, you'll be safe from pathogens.

 Be careful, though, because it's easy to forget!
 I once bought some expensive ribeye steaks at an upscale shop, and when I told the butcher I was going to cook them sous vide, he told me 125F was the ideal medium-rare cooking temp.
 So I decided to try it, even though I usually cooked steaks at 132F.
 Unfortunately, I promptly forgot that I had set the temp below the danger zone safety threshold.
 When I realized what I'd done, the steaks had been in the water bath for about 4 and a half hours.
 They may have been safe to eat, but I didn't want to risk it.
 Instead of feasting on prime ribeye, we had frozen pizza that night.

 Why a Sous Vide Circulator?
 What About a Water Oven?

-Both the sous vide circulator and the water oven are both sous vide cooking methods.
+The sous vide circulator and the water oven are both sous vide cooking methods.
 My personal preference is the immersion circulator for a few reasons.
 First of all is the circulating aspect: most water ovens don't have a circulator (although the Tribest Sousvant is an exception to this), so they are more prone to hot and cold spots and take longer for water temperature to equilibrate.
 I also like that the immersion circulator is more portable and easier to store when it's not being used than is a water oven.